kellenmurphy/shibdemo-sp/README.md

 There is some degree of configuration of the Shibboleth Service Provider (SP) software in order to functionally integrate with a SAML Identity Provider (IdP).

+## `idpdev` Integration

 This very early version of the demo relies upon a static integration with one of the IDM Engineering demo IdPs.
+Our test IdP at `https://idpdev.idmintegration.com/idp/shibboleth` has an integration formed with this container image when ran on localhost, and will release the following attributes:

+- cn
+- eppn
+- givenName
+- mail
+- sn
+- uid

+when you use the test account credentials (u: foo / pw: bar).

 # Roadmap

-- [ ] Initial Iteration
+- [x] Alpha
     - [x] Self-signed SSL certificate for HTTPS
-    - [ ] Statically defined integration with `idpdev.idmintegration.com`
+    - [x] Statically defined integration with `idpdev.idmintegration.com`
     - [x] runs only on `localhost`

-- [ ] Second Iteration
+- [ ] Beta (?)
     - [ ] Support for Azure Container Instances
     - [ ] Support for valid third-party SSL certificate with Let's Encrypt
     - [ ] Support for arbitrary Identity Provider integrations